onezero-1-0/Fchat/README.md

 Fchat is now ready for secure, JS-free messaging over the web or Tor.

-🤝 Contributing
-Contributions are welcome!
-Feel free to fork this repository and open a pull request with your improvements or bug fixes.

 📄 License
 This project is licensed under the MIT License.

-Let me know if you'd like me to include installation instructions for running it as a Tor hidden service or a `.onion` domain setup.
+⚠️ Note: This project is under active development and may contain some bugs.
+Features like automatic logout cleanup are implemented but might need fixes.
+Feel free to use it as-is and update it with your own improvements!